Eloi-Perez/guide-collaborating/public.md

     git push

-**Once your feature or fix is finished, resolve conflicts before Pull Request**

-    git merge origin/main
-    git push

-### Now Go to GitHub and create a Pull Request
+### Now, go back to this repository on GitHub and create a Pull Request

+*You will see a new button on top that says "Compare & pull request"*

+*(you could instead click "pull request" on the menu and select manually a branch from your fork)*

 **I will review the Pull Request and merge it**